-The closing herd headcount is 5% higher than the prior year, with 453,968 head on hand at 31 March 2024.
-This increase is a result of the Company's internal breeding program, with favourable seasonal conditions experienced across our properties in Northern Australia.
+The closing herd headcount is stable compared to the prior year, with 455,852 head on hand at 31 March 2025 (453,968 at 31 March 2024).
+This stability in the herd reflects the combined effect of the Company's internal breeding program, stable seasonal conditions experienced across our properties, and minimal external purchases.
+The impact of these factors has been offset by additional live sales.
 Our herd size adapts for current business requirements and seasonal conditions.